codacy-open-source-project-scans/elastic-agent/docs/test-framework-dev-guide.md

 ### Configuration

-ESS (staging) API Key to create on https://staging.found.no/account/keys
+ESS (production) API Key to create on <https://cloud.elastic.co/account/keys>
 Warning: if you never created a deployment on it, you won't have permission to get this key, so you will need to create one first.

 ## Running tests